On the images of Galois representations attached to low weight Siegel modular forms: Crystallinity and distinctness of Satake parameters

-Without loss of generality, we may assume that $\tau_2$ is not Lie irreducible.
-By \cite[Proposition 3.4.1]{patrikis}, since $\tau_2$ is not an Artin representation, it follows that there is a quadratic extension $K/\Q$ and a character $\chi$ of $\Gal(\Qb/K)$ such that
+If $\tau_2$ is Lie irreducible, then the same argument shows that $\alpha_{p,1}\ne \beta_{p,2}$ for a set of primes $p$ of Dirichlet density $1$.
+Otherwise, since $\tau_2$ is not an Artin representation, it follows that there is a quadratic extension $K/\Q$ and a character $\chi$ of $\Gal(\Qb/K)$ such that